 They did cross their Ts on that one.
 The last one is SB 232, which deals with healthcare liability expert reports that amend Chapter 74 in the CPRC, which is the Medical Liability Act.
 It adds a preliminary determination for an expert report requirement to the statute.
 If someone files a lawsuit that may or may not be subject to Medical Liability Act, they can ask the judge to make a preliminary determination as to whether or not an expert report is required.
 Once that determination is made, that generates another opportunity for an interlocutory appeal.

 The policy behind this will make some sense because we have lawyers who didn’t know whether they had a Medical Liability Act claim.
-We’re all familiar with the cases where we’ll decide, “This one isn’t or is and you’re going well.”
-They went that way.
-For plaintiff may be out of luck, it didn’t have many remedies but this bill would fix that.
+We’re all familiar with the cases where we’ll decide, “This one isn’t or is” and you’re going “well, okay, I don’t know about that.”
+They all went that way.
+For a plaintiff, you may be out of luck, and it didn’t have many remedies but this bill would fix that.
 Once again, this is one of those that got broad support across the aisle, both chambers.
 There’s something about this bill as the governor didn’t sign it.
 They just let it go into law without a signature.
 Sometimes that sends a message, not sure what that is here but that’s what happens.

 It seemed like a good fix.
 I’ve seen so many cases in which the lawyer made the decision or maybe it didn’t even come up on their radar screen about whether this might be a healthcare liability claim.
 Ultimately, they suffer the consequences if the courts determined that it is and there was no expert report filed.
 Better to have that determination early and get that out of the way than not have to litigate on an appeal potentially for years only to have the result completely wipe out everything that’s been done.